 The ideal candidate will be an experienced scholar with a minimum of a Masters degree (PhD preferred) in Asian art history and culture or related discipline.
 Ability to read and translate traditional Chinese script is desirable.
 He/she will have a proven research and publication track record and must demonstrate passion for developing a museum collection within an international discovery learning environment.
 Core competencies include: achievement orientation, analytical thinking, conceptual thinking, flexibility, impact and influence, organizational awareness, planning and initiative, self-confidence, self-development, sense of urgency, and team leadership and team cooperation.

 The University of Alberta has grown into one of the top 100 teaching and research universities in the world.
 The U of A serves 39,000 students with more than 15,000 faculty and staff in four campuses and offers close to 400 undergraduate, graduate and professional programs in 18 faculties.
 It is located in Edmonton, Alberta - Canada's Festival City - which is home to more than a million people and boasts a river valley with North America's largest urban parkland of biking and hiking trails, and is less than four hours east of the Rockies in the heart of Canada's most prosperous province.

-In accordance with the Trust/Research Academic Staff Agreement, this position has an appointment of 5 years and offers a comprehensive benefits package found at www.hrs.ualberta.ca and an annual salary that will be commensurate with education and experience.
+In accordance with the Trust/Research Academic Staff Agreement, this position has an appointment of 5 years and offers a comprehensive benefits package found at www.hrs.ualberta.ca and an annual salary range of $70, 042 - $96, 334.

 Note: Online applications are accepted until midnight Mountain Standard Time of the closing date.